AI Governance for UK Law Firms

 The Problem

-96% of UK law firms now use AI — yet only 10% have formal AI policies.
-Every legal AI tool makes lawyers more productive.
-None of them answer the question the SRA is now asking: “Can you prove this AI output was governed?”
+96% of UK firms now use AI; only 10% have a formal AI policy.
+Every legal AI tool makes lawyers faster.
+None of them answer the one question the SRA is now asking: “Can you prove this AI output was governed?”
+That's the gap we close.

 Al-Haroun v Qatar National Bank [2025]